Keeping it wild.

 It’s also helpful to understand the difference between a park and a preserve.
 While the primary goal of parks is providing recreational opportunities, preserves are focused on natural resource and ecosystem protection.

-Wild Basin seeks to preserve the land in its natural state, increase knowledge about preserve protection through education and research, and increase appreciation through light usage of its trails for hiking.
+Wild Basin staff seeks to to preserve the land in its natural state, increase knowledge about preserve protection through education and research, and increase appreciation through light usage of its trails for hiking.

 The inspiring bigger picture.